Updated: May 2018.

 The U.S. Department of Energy CALiPER program evaluates long term performance of LED products – lamps and fixtures.
 In July of 2017 they released another evaluation of LED recessed downlights – both retrofits and new construction.

-One of the more interesting results in the recent CALiPER update on downlights notes that while efficacy (lm/W) improvements in LED downlight fixtures made significant leaps annually a few years ago, in the last 20 months the efficacy has increased by just 8 lm/W. Generally, the average efficacy of LED downlights is lower than other LED fixtures.
+One of the more interesting results in the recent CALiPER update on downlights notes that while efficacy (lm/W) improvements in LED downlight fixtures made significant leaps annually a few years ago, in the last 20 months the efficacy has increased by just 1 lm/W. Other LED fixture categories increased mean efficacy from 5 lm/W to 13 lm/W over the same period.

 DOE speculates that “the lower performance of LED downlights relative to other luminaires is at least partly due to different optical requirements in downlights, but the relatively low performance of conventional halogen and CFL downlights provides less incentive for continued efficacy gains in LED downlights, compared to luminaire types competing against linear fluorescent or high-intensity discharge incumbents.”